m3t4f1v3/ebbvn/script.md

 fullscreen effect hide Image FX/ed/WellInThatCase.jpg Finger enters from the right
 Finger (ed/Finger.png): Esli we NEED to cook
-Esli: Ok I’ll get the keychain, you sit there looking pretty or something
+Esli: Ok I'll get the keychain, you sit there looking pretty or something
 Esli: I can never remember how to use this useless piece of junk, was it the three dials first or the buttons brah
 Ed: three dials first
-Esli: Ok well I’ve got a 50-50 chance of getting it right
+Esli: Ok well I've got a 50-50 chance of getting it right
 Esli: button first it is
 Machine: poof
 Esli: damn